“Red Oceans” vs “Blue Oceans”

 Put Your Three Uniques Into Practice

 It’s not enough to determine your Three Uniques and never think about them again.
-Ideally, your company’s business model will be built around them.
-The three statements of what makes your company unique need to be communicated internally and externally.
+Ideally, your company’s business model will be built around them, and these Three Uniques appear in all of your marketing and sales efforts.
+The three statements of what makes your company unique need to be communicated repeatedly internally and externally.
 Use them wherever you can, in presentations, sales proposals, as well as marketing material and during internal state of the company meetings.

 Schedule a call through navigatethejourney.com to discuss how we have helped clients pursue a strategy of differentiation in the marketplace.